tfgg/yournextmep/_candidates/eu2014/green/emily-mcivor.md

 person: emily-mcivor
 region: south-west
 party: green
-title: South West - Green Party - Emily McIvor
+title: Emily McIvor is running for MEP in South West for the Green Party
 incumbent: false
 ---